Home » Health Conditions » Intestinal Health

 Budesonide

 Budesonide is a glucocorticoid steroid that is also used for treating asthma, hay fever, and other inflammatory illnesses.
 Entocort EC is an extended release formulation of the drug used for Crohn’s Disease.
-While high doses of prednisone are often quicker and more powerful than Entocort, the extended release formulation allows the drug to be absorbed in the of the patient.
-In fact, experts estimate that because of the extremely low exposure of the drug into a patient’s bloodstream, Entocort EC carries the benefit of only about 10 percent of the steroidal side effects of a drug like prednisone.
+While high doses of prednisone are often quicker and more powerful than Entocort, the extended release formulation allows the drug to be absorbed in the digestive tract of the patient.
+In fact, experts estimate that because of the extremely low exposure of the drug into a patient’s bloodstream, Entocort EC carries the benefit of only about 10 percent of the steroidal side of a drug like prednisone.

 As Crohn’s patients are well aware, the side effects of high doses of prednisone can severely impact quality of life.
 Weight gain, hair loss, mood swings, acne, and “moon face,” in which the patient’s face blows up in size, are all common symptoms experienced by nearly everyone who takes high levels of prednisone.
 Patients on Entocort report few to none of these side effects.
 Additionally, treatment cycles of Entocort can last longer than standard steroids because the effect on bone density is also decreased.